memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 ## Prerequisites

 This article is part of the _Practical Zephyr_ article series.
 In case you haven't read the previous articles, please go ahead and have a look.
-In this article we're building up on what we've seen in the *devicetree* basics: We'll add _bindings_ to the same nodes that we've created in the previous article.
+In this article we're building up on what we've seen in the *Devicetree* basics: We'll add _bindings_ to the same nodes that we've created in the [previous article]({% post_url 2024-02-01-practical_zephyr_dt %}).
 If you have some experience with _devicetree_ and Zephyr, you should be able to follow along just fine without reading the previous articles.

 > **Note:** A full example application including all files that we'll see throughout this article is available in the [`03_devicetree_semantics` folder of the accompanying GitHub repository](https://github.com/lmapii/practical-zephyr/tree/main/03_devicetree_semantics).